Kaden5480/ml-patcher-plugin/README.md

 ## MLPatcherPlugin
 - Download the latest release [here](https://github.com/Kaden5480/ml-patcher-plugin/releases).
-- The compressed zip file will contain a `Plugins`, and `UserLibs` directory.
+- The compressed zip file will contain a `Plugins` and `UserLibs` directory.
 - Copy the files from `Plugins` to `Plugins` in your game directory.
 - Copy the files from `UserLibs` to `UserLibs` in your game directory.